-There is a requirement for mine action in the immediate aftermath of armed conflict involving the use of explosive ordnance.
-Contamination usually poses an immediate risk to civilians, particularly refugees and internally displaced persons (IDPs) as well as individuals and organisations responsible for the delivery of humanitarian assistance.
+There is a requirement for mine action in the immediate aftermath of armed conflict involving the use of EO.
+Contamination usually poses an immediate risk to civilians, particularly refugees and internally displaced persons (IDPs) as well as individuals and organizations responsible for the delivery of humanitarian assistance.
 There is therefore a need for a coordinated international response.

-In these circumstances, mine action activities will normally prioritise activities to prevent civilian accidents from explosive ordnance.
-This stage will therefore involve risk education to communities and groups at risk, including members of the humanitarian community, rapid survey and data gathering regarding contamination and casualties, and clearance of explosive ordnance posing an immediate risk to civilians and humanitarian assistance.
-Every effort should be made to coordinate and prioritise mine action activities with the broader humanitarian response by national authorities and humanitarian community, and to incorporate conflict and gender sensitivity in all activities and operations.
+In these circumstances, mine action activities will normally prioritize activities to prevent civilian accidents from EO.
+This stage will therefore involve risk education to communities and groups at risk, including members of the humanitarian community, rapid survey and data gathering regarding contamination and casualties, and clearance of EO posing an immediate risk to civilians and humanitarian assistance.
+Every effort should be made to coordinate and prioritize mine action activities with the broader humanitarian response by national authorities and the humanitarian community, and to incorporate conflict and gender sensitivity in all activities and operations.

-Depending on the context, there may or may not be a NMAA and there may be limited or no centralised direction or coordination.
-In such circumstances, mine action organisations should draw on IMAS as far as possible, applying professional judgement.
-Particular emphasis should be given to the application of standards covering safety and occupational health, information on the location and impact of explosive ordnance contamination and casualties and information management.
+Depending on the context, there may or may not be a NMAA and there may be limited or no centralized direction or coordination.
+In such circumstances, mine action organizations should draw on IMAS as far as possible, applying professional judgement.
+Particular emphasis should be given to the application of standards covering safety and occupational health, information on the location and impact of EO contamination and casualties and information management.

-Mine action organisations should share technical details of contamination systematically within the mine action community to ensure that the development and application of national standards and approaches is relevant, responsive and commensurate to the contamination and context.
+Mine action organizations should share technical details of contamination systematically within the mine action community to ensure that the development and application of national standards and approaches are relevant, responsive and commensurate to the contamination and context.
 To enable an effective response, stakeholders shall make every effort to ensure that data on the location of contamination and operational activities are recorded accurately and consistently, and with the necessary level of data disaggregation.